Apr 2, 2025

 Substitutions

-• You can also try using half beef and half lamb for a uniquely flavored combination.
+• You can also try using half beef and half lamb for a uniquely flavored combination of proteins.

 How to cook arayes in the oven